colada13/Project_Management_Dashboard/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or suggestions.

-With this data we can draw analysis based on specific filtering or overall monitoring:
-1. A selection of project and project type can be seen which will help with analytics on basis of specific project combinations
-2. Region-wise project cost and benefits is shown in the pie chart with the total sum
-3. Phase wise segregation of projects can be seen as well
-4. Project summary has been shown as a table for further information
-5. Segregation of projects (as a count) for each manager is shown as a barchart
-6. Individual KPI values on cost reduction, income generation,working capital and process improvement values

 The template can be used in your own dashboard by downloading the file with "pbit" extension